my529 sponsors 11th annual Make Your Mark scholarship contest

 September 1, 2020

 Students create original designs, vie for $1,000 college savings scholarships

 Eight Utah students in kindergarten through grade 12 will each receive a $1,000 college savings scholarship for their winning bookmark designs.
-In addition to the scholarship account, each winner may see their artwork professionally reproduced and distributed statewide at my529 events.
+In addition to the scholarship account, each winner may see their artwork professionally reproduced.

 Gov. Gary Herbert has designated September as College Savings Month for the state of Utah, in conjunction with the national observation. my529 sponsors Make Your Mark each year to celebrate the occasion.